 The rapid pace of technological innovation is impacting upon Second Language Acquisition, where the advent of virtual learning communities is radically redefining the traditional concept of the classroom.
 Computer Mediated Language Learning (CMLL) has become a significant area of research and practice.
 Warschauer [2] notes that increasing notion is being given to mobile computer mediated language learning, as American schools create one-to-one classroom environments mainly through connecting laptops wirelessly to the Internet.
 Meanwhile, the cell phone is becoming ubiquitous.
-According to Prensky [3], penetration rates exceed 100% in some countries, implying individuals own and use two or more such devices; the disposable cell phone is already patented and being manufactured.
+Prensky [3] maintains that penetration rates exceed 100% in some countries, implying individuals own and use two or more such devices; the disposable cell phone is already patented and being manufactured.
 Cell phones are becoming increasingly sophisticated in terms of their bundled capabilities, which now include web browsers, stillcameras, sound- and video-recorders, MP3 players, video and TV displays, games, GPS devices, longdistance digital walkie-talkies, electronic bilingual dictionaries, speech recognition and text-to-speech conversion.
-Internet access, voice- and SMS textmessaging, cameras and even video-recording are identified by Chinnery [4] as common cell phone features that enable communicative language practice, access to authentic content, and task completion.
-Prensky observes that the browser in web-enabled phones puts a dictionary, thesaurus and encyclopedia into the hand of every student: access to Google and other text search engines turns their cell phones into research tools.
-He advises educators to better serve their students by redefining open-book testing as openphone testing, to encourage rather than quash student innovation.
-At the same time, student expectations of being entitled to access their cell phones for personal use during class have steadily risen, causing understandable frustration from teachers who regard this phenomenon as disruptive to the educational process.
+The enthusiastic response to Steve Job's introduction of the Apple iPhone in recent days is indicative of the tremendous worldwide interest in such convergence information technologies.